 Haim and Sa’adia enter the stage, looking for their wives.
 Having no money, they have no interest in buying.
 But after the grocer closes the shop, the shoppers turn to the two men for advice.
 Alas, they know little about shopping, but have a profound understanding of eating, and as such, they are qualified to assist.
 Haim explains how to prepare jam: “You can prepare jam from any ingredient you want, as long as you have sugar.
 You can prepare jam from boiled radishes, crushed garlic, potato peels, eggshells, pitams of etrogs, beaten willows, straw, and wooden boards.”
 He explains jam can be preserved by boiling it for three days and three nights, and then storing it in a petroleum tin.
 Sa’adia the Yemenite is the chief authority for the preservation of falafel: “You take a pita, make a hole in the middle and put in the falafel.
 You block the pita, like that!
 Or paste it or sew it with wires.
 And if you want it to be stronger, much stronger, you can glue it with cement, or iron-reinforced concrete.
 It can keep for three years.”

 Via the jam and the falafel, Haim and Sa’adia design the future wartime cuisine of the Yishuv.
 According to Nir Avieli, a community defines its identity and resilience through its cuisine.
 Haim’s and Sa’adia’s cuisine combines European dishes such as jam with falafel, which is associated with Jewish-Yemenite culture (although it was actually a street food developed in Eretz Israel that existed nowhere else in the region).
 The presentation of these two food types framed the cultural identity of the Yishuv, straddling the boundary of East and West.
-This ideal cuisine did not represent the real cooking habits of most of the Yishuv population, which continued to consume European Jewish food with only minor adaptations to the region.
+This ideal cuisine did not represent the real cooking habits of most of the Yishuv population, which continued to consume European Jewish food, with only minor adaptations to the region.
 With humorous incongruity, the semantic field of food preparation is blended with the industry of building.
 Thus, food, a fragile product that is in constant demand, subject to weather changes and political instability, becomes associated with modern, durable and secure building products.
 As such, it projects emotional security, warmth, and stability.
 The anxiety that dominated the beginning of the scene is thereby transformed into a feeling of strength and resilience.

 Conclusions